Special Educational Needs and Disability

 2014 – SEND Changes

-There are many changes that have happened this year in SEND and from 1 September 2014 the provisions in the Children and Families Bill, its associated regulations and Code of Practice has come into force.
+From 1 September 2014 the SEND Code of Practice has come into force.
 The Code of Practice gives statutory guidance to organisations who work with and support children and young people with SEND and their parents.
 The Code provides practical advice on how to carry out statutory duties to identify, assess and make provision for children and young people with special educational needs and disabilities (SEND).